TheNexusAvenger/Nexus-Admin/docs/api.md

 Options for the included commands:
 - `DefaultServerLockAdminLevel: number` - Default admin level to restrict the server to with `slock`/`serverlock`.
+- `PersistentBanImmune: number` - Minimum admin level to be immune to NexusAdmin Persistent Bans with `pban`

 #### `Configuration.CommandLevelOverrides: {[string]: {[string]: number}}`
 Table for storing overrides to command levels. `Configuration:GetCommandAdminLevel(Category, Command)`